Annual Club Auction – May 1st, 2023

 Our five Vancouver Island Clubs are collaboratively hosting the BCLS “Rendezvous 2022” in conjunction with our Gemboree this year from Thursday June 2nd to Monday June 6th at the Coombs Agricultural Fairgroungs.
 We are really looking forward to much needed and overdue commraderie amongst all BCLS rock hounders.
 We have a busy fun weekend planned and the blog and registration form are now posted on the BCLS website.
 Registrations are already coming in.

 We will be looking for each of our Vancouver Island clubs to contribute to the success of this event.
 We will be needing volunteers for setting up, hospitality, registration, workshops, demonstrations, book sales, rock auction, kiddies corner and other activities.
 Any time you can volunteer during this event will be greatly appreciated.
-Please let your Club Zone reps know if and when you are able to help out.
-Thank you!

 We are looking forward to a really good turnout and fun active long weekend.
-Hope to see you there!

 The first evening of Gemboree 2019 had an open-air wire wrapping workshop in the big central canopy.
 It was a blast.
 Over half the gemboree attendees particpated and the rest formed a relaxed cheering team.
 The workshop was led by Suzanne Rivard, whose work can be seen at www.suzannart.com.
 Suzanne was patient and encouraging with a slightly rowdy crowd whose abilities ranged from beginner to been-doing-this-for-ages.
 The results were beautiful and each one worth wearing.
 Some of us continued redesigning our pieces for the rest of the weekend.